 In 2012, President Ali Abdullah Saleh resigned in the wake of the Arab Spring.

-In 2012, Yemen was ranked last out of 135 countries in the Global Gender Gap Report, highlighting discrimination and violence against women and the abolition of the minimum marriage age.
+In 2012, Yemen was ranked last of 135 countries in the Global Gender Gap Report, highlighting significant gender inequality issues.

 In 2013, Yemen had an industrial production growth rate of 4.8%.

-In 2013, the United States Department of State classified Yemen as a Tier 3 country in its Trafficking in Persons report, indicating that the government does not fully comply with minimum standards.
+In 2013, the United States Department of State classified Yemen as a Tier 3 country in the Trafficking in Persons report.

-In September 2014, the Houthi insurgency intensified as anti-government forces led by Abdul-Malik al-Houthi swept into the capital Sana'a, forcing Hadi to agree to a "unity" government.
+In September 2014, the Houthi insurgency intensified, with anti-government forces led by Abdul-Malik al-Houthi sweeping into the capital and forcing Hadi to agree to a "unity" government.

-After the start of the civil war in 2014, Yemen's GDP dropped rapidly by over 50%, due to the blockade led by Saudi Arabia.
+After the start of the civil war in 2014, Yemen's GDP dropped rapidly by over 50%.

-In 2014, Al-Hadi was expected to oversee the drafting of a new constitution, followed by parliamentary and presidential elections.
+In 2014, Al-Hadi was scheduled to oversee the drafting of a new constitution, followed by parliamentary and presidential elections.

-In 2014, a constitutional panel decided to divide Yemen into six regions, creating a federalist model of governance which contributed to the Houthi coup d'état.
+In 2014, a constitutional panel decided to divide the country into six regions, creating a federalist model of governance, which contributed to the Houthi coup d'état.

-In February 2015, the Houthis dissolved parliament and declared a Revolutionary Committee under Mohammed Ali al-Houthi as the interim authority in Yemen, a move widely rejected.
+In February 2015, the Houthis dissolved parliament and declared that a Revolutionary Committee under Mohammed Ali al-Houthi was the interim authority in Yemen, a move widely rejected by opposition politicians and foreign governments.

 In March 2015, Hadi declared Aden Yemen's "temporary" capital.
-Saudi Arabia announced Operation Decisive Storm and began airstrikes against the Houthis with a coalition.
+On March 26, 2015, Saudi Arabia announced Operation Decisive Storm and began airstrikes, leading a military coalition against the Houthis.

-In 2015, a Western-backed military coalition led by Saudi Arabia intervened in Yemen to restore the ousted government, escalating the humanitarian crisis.
+In 2015, a Western-backed military coalition led by Saudi Arabia, including the United Arab Emirates, intervened in Yemen to reinstate the government ousted by the Houthi movement.

 In 2015, a study estimates 400 Christians from a Muslim background reside in Yemen.

-In March 4, 2016, following Hadi troops taking control of Aden from Houthis, jihadist groups became active in the city, and some terrorist incidents were linked to them such as Missionaries of Charity attack in Aden.
+After Hadi troops took control of Aden from Houthis, jihadist groups became active in the city, and some terrorist incidents were linked to them such as Missionaries of Charity attack in Aden on 4 March 2016.

 Around 2016, approximately 200 Yemeni Jews were brought to Israel by the Jewish Agency.